Skip site navigation (1)Skip section navigation (2)

 u3g_load="YES"

-If neither of the above is done, the driver will automatically be
+If neither of the above is done, the driver will be automatically

 loaded by devd(8) when the device is connected.